huggingface/blog/stable_diffusion_jax.md

 # **Stable Diffusion in JAX / Flax** 🚀

-🤗 Hugging Face [Diffusers](https://github.com/huggingface/diffusers) supports Flax since version `0.5.0`!
+🤗 Hugging Face [Diffusers](https://github.com/huggingface/diffusers) supports Flax since version `0.5.1`!
 This allows for super fast inference on Google TPUs, such as those available in Colab or through Google Cloud Platform.

-This notebook shows how to run inference using JAX / Flax.
+This post shows how to run inference using JAX / Flax.
 If you want more details about how Stable Diffusion works or want to run it in GPU, please refer to [this Colab notebook](https://colab.research.google.com/github/huggingface/notebooks/blob/main/diffusers/stable_diffusion.ipynb).

+If you want to follow along, click the button above to open this post as a Colab notebook.

 First, make sure you are using a TPU backend.
 If you are running this notebook in Colab, select `Runtime` in the menu above, then select the option "Change runtime type" and then select `TPU` under the `Hardware accelerator` setting.